Science Europe Privacy Notice

 We collect personal information about you when you register for an event organised or co-organised by Science Europe, when you sign up to receive news updates from us, or when you contact us to receive information or publications.
 The information is always limited to what we need to provide you with the service requested.
 This information is collected based on your consent.

-If you attend a Science Europe event, photos may be taken in which you appear.
-We will notify you of this and offer you the opportunity to let us know if you do not wish these photos to be published.
-We will then make every effort to ensure that you do not appear in any published material.
-These photos are taken based on our legitimate interest to showcase our events.
+If you attend a Science Europe event, photos may be taken or videos may be recorded in which you appear.
+We will notify you of this and offer you the opportunity to let us know if you do not wish to appear in any published material.
+We will then make every effort to ensure that this does not happen.
+These photos and videos are taken based on our legitimate interest to showcase and broadcast our events.

 How does Science Europe use this information?